-Only the sections of line identified as having the highest visual impact, will be assessed for potential re-routing, alternative pylon design or undergrounding.
-This reduced number of sites will then undergo further detailed sites surveys looking at ecology, biodiversity, historic environment, socio-economic factors etc to determine which potential enhancements would provide the greatest landscape benefit.
+Only the sections of line identified as having the highest visual impact were assessed for potential re-routeing, alternative pylon design or undergrounding.
+This reduced number of sites will then undergo further detailed site surveys looking at ecology, biodiversity, historic environment, socioeconomic factors etc. to determine which potential enhancements would provide the greatest landscape benefit.